codypearce/react-native-infinity/README.md

 ## ❯ init

-`init <name>` where <name> is an optional paramter that indicates the name of the folder and app.
-Additional options are passed when using the generated GUI tool.
+`init` without a parameter will run an interactive prompt to gather the name, platforms, and UI library for the project.

+`init` with the parameter `<name>` provides the name of the app without using the interactive prompt.
+Although there are additional options and paramters, they are only used with the GUI tool on the website.

 <p align="center">